AndyTomicki/EdwardsVacuumPW/readme.md

 - Pixel5
 - iPadPro11

-By default suite is emulating desktop device.
+By default suite is emulated on desktop device.
 To override use: `@Device:DeviceName` tag above `Feature` or a `Scenario` name

 Example:
 ```Cucumber